 The film exudes a casualness that starkly contrasts with Hong Sang-soo’s enraged and almost abstract Grass.

-Grass has a thorniness that starkly resists the cutesy self-pity that can sometimes seep into Hong’s work.
+Grass has a thorniness that starkly resists the cutesy self-pity that can sometimes seep into Hong’s films.

 Hong Sang-soo’s Claire’s Camera is governed by a narrative circle that suggests relief as well as entrapment.